 I like to abide by Michael Pollan‘s food philosophy on processed foods: “Novelty in biology is guilty until proven innocent.
 Mutations are novelties, and every now and then there’s a great mutation that confers an advantage on the creature.
 But 99 out of 100 mutations are disasters.
 So when we come up with a completely new way of using a food, combining a food or processing a food, I’d just as soon watch some other people eat it for a couple hundred years before I try it.”
 (Pollan)

-What are the benefits of cooking with ghee instead of vegetable oils?
+What are the benefits of cooking with clarified butter instead of vegetable oils?

-What kind of ghee is good to buy?
+What kind of clarified butter is good to buy?

-Here’s a detailed post about how to make ghee, or samna baladi, at home.
-This post in Agricultural Society gives some recipes for making herbal-infused or flavored ghee at home, which look very intriguing!
+Here’s a detailed post about how to make clarified butter, or samna baladi, at home.
+This post in Agricultural Society gives some recipes for making herbal-infused or flavored clarified butter at home, which look very intriguing!
 However, good butter is hard to find year-round (the springtime grasses produce the best quality milk), so it’s ideal to buy from a trusted source for the rest of the year.
-High-quality ghee is relatively expensive, and should never be compared in price with cheaply produced butter-substitutes or mass-produced vegetable oils.
+High-quality clarified butter should never be compared in price with cheaply produced butter-substitutes or mass-produced vegetable oils.
 Samna was even expensive back in the day in Egypt; and yet, my grandparents used it liberally in most of their cooking because they recognized its health benefits and superior taste.

 Because the clarified butter is without milk solids, it remains stable and has a relatively long shelf-life (about a year if unopened and stored in a sealed container).
-Once you do open a jar, you can safely assume that it will stay good for about three months, and possibly longer if you refrigerate it.
-Make sure to only use clean and dry utensils in ghee, so as not to introduce moisture or any contaminant that can make it spoil.
+Once you do open a jar, you can safely assume that it will stay good for about three months.
+Make sure to only use clean and dry utensils in your clarified butter jar, so as not to introduce moisture or any contaminant that can make it spoil.